8 Reasons Why a Car Won’t Start

 Another common thing to find within your air filter is bugs and other small critters.
 Especially if you live in a colder environment and have the potential to find small animals chewing and making nests within your air filter and air filter housing box, not only can this prevent the filter from doing its job, but you could also run the risk of your car’s intake being clogged.

 The best way to see how plugged your air filter is is to remove it from the airbox and hold it up in front of a flashlight.
-Looking through the pleats, you should see a fair amount of light pass through.
+Looking through the pleats, you should see a fair amount of light.
 If you do not see the light in most of the filters, or the light passing through is minimal, the filter should be changed for the best engine performance and fuel efficiency.

 2. Bad PCV Valve